- 5 Dec 2019

 - where we undertake any automated decision-making and profiling, you have certain rights in relation to such processing of your personal information.

 We want to make sure that your personal information is accurate and up-to-date

-If your details change, please inform us using one of the following addresses:
+If your details change, please inform us using the following addresses:

-Open Market Shared Equity and the First Home Fund
+Open Market Shared Equity, Help to Buy (Scotland) and the First Home Fund

 Link Homes Ltd